SuhailAhmedVelorum/EvoPrompt/README.md

 # 🧬 EvoPrompt

-This is the official implementation of the paper [Connecting Large Language Models with Evolutionary Algorithms Yields Powerful Prompt Optimizers](https://arxiv.org/abs/2309.08532)
+This is the modified implementation of the paper [Connecting Large Language Models with Evolutionary Algorithms Yields Powerful Prompt Optimizers](https://arxiv.org/abs/2309.08532) to work on Swarm Optimization Algorithms in the paper SwarmPrompt: Swarm Intelligence-Driven Prompt
+Optimization using Large Language Models

 ## 📃 Abstract

-Large Language Models (LLMs) excel in various tasks, but they rely on carefully crafted prompts that often demand substantial human effort.
-To automate this process, in this paper, we propose a novel framework for discrete prompt optimization, called EvoPrompt, which borrows the idea of evolutionary algorithms (EAs) as they exhibit good performance and fast convergence.
-To enable EAs to work on discrete prompts, which are natural language expressions that need to be coherent and human-readable, we connect LLMs with EAs.
-This approach allows us to simultaneously leverage the powerful language processing capabilities of LLMs and the efficient optimization performance of EAs.
-Specifically, abstaining from any gradients or parameters, EvoPrompt starts from a population of prompts and iteratively generates new prompts with LLMs based on the evolutionary operators, improving the population based on the development set.
-We optimize prompts for both closed- and open-source LLMs including GPT-3.5 and Alpaca, on 31 datasets covering language understanding, generation tasks, as well as BIG-Bench Hard (BBH) tasks.
-EvoPrompt significantly outperforms human-engineered prompts and existing methods for automatic prompt generation (e.g., up to 25% on BBH).
-Furthermore, EvoPrompt demonstrates that connecting LLMs with EAs creates synergies, which could inspire further research on the combination of LLMs and conventional algorithms.
+ The advancement of Generative AI and Large Language Models (LLMs) has made developing effective text prompts challenging, particularly for less experienced users.
+LLMs often struggle with nuances, tone, and context, requiring precise prompt engineering for generating high-quality prompts.
+Previous research uses approaches such as gradient descent, reinforcement learning, and evolutionary algorithms for optimizing prompts.
+This paper introduces SwarmPrompt, a novel approach that utilizes swarm intelligence-based optimization techniques, specifically Particle Swarm Optimization and Grey Wolf Optimization, to enhance and optimize prompts.
+SwarmPrompt leverages LLMs' language processing capabilities and swarm operators to iteratively modify prompts, identifying the best-performing ones.
+This method reduces human intervention, outperforms human-engineered prompts, and decreases the time and resources needed for prompt optimization.
+Experimental results show that SwarmPrompt outperforms human-engineered prompts by 4\% for classification tasks and by 2\% for simplification and summarization tasks.

 ## 🚀 Quick Start